-It’s not impossible that, in the days leading up to the closing of the home sale, your agreement with the seller may change.
-For example, if the appraiser hired by your lender says that the house is worth $50,000 less than you offered for it, the seller may agree to a price reduction (though it would be equally possible that you would be asked to come up with a higher down payment to make up for the difference in what the lender will agree to owe you).
+In the days leading up to the closing of the home sale, your agreement with the seller might change.
+For example, if the appraiser hired by your lender says that the house is worth $50,000 less than you offered for it, the seller might agree to a price reduction (though it would be equally possible that you would be asked to come up with a higher down payment to make up for the difference in what the lender will agree to owe you).
 Or perhaps inspections will reveal a major flaw in the house that warrants a reduction in price.

 In either case, the agents involved in the transaction might receive a lower commission as a result (taking a percentage of the final purchase price).

 However, another common scenario is for home defects to be dealt with separately.
 So, let’s say the seller agreed to credit you $5,000 for repairs to the property.
 The credit will be handled at the closing, while the agents will still each receive their respective percentages of the agreed-upon sales price.
 The real estate agent’s commission is based off of the final selling price, regardless of credits, taxes, inspection costs, and so on.